metabrainz/picard-docs/functions/func_reversemulti.rst

 semicolon followed by a space "; " if not passed) to coerce the value into a proper multi-valued variable.

-This function can be used in conjunction with the ``$sortmulti`` function to sort in descending order.
+This function can be used in conjunction with the :ref:`func_sortmulti` function to sort in descending order.

 **Example:**